 Cowmaster Studios is another channel with a flair for showcasing people who experience something otherworldly while on their lonesome.
-Slick and stylish, I've been subbed to this channel for a year and it's slowly picking up steam.
+Slick and stylish, I've been subbed to this channel for over a year and it's steadily picking up steam.
 If the team behind Cowmaster Studios keeps producing quality fare like this, then I'm sure it'll become a monster hit!
-Check out this short film that revolves around a creepy discarded mannequin:
+Have a look-see at this short creepy tale called Clickbait:

-There are a few other channels that are also worth checking out, if you're a serious horror freak like myself.
+There are a few other channels that are also worth checking out if you're a serious horror freak like myself.
 Let's face it, if you've got this far than you probably are.

 - Bloody Disgusting: A number #1 source for all that is horror, they specialize in breaking down the latest horror movies plus producing their own feature films.
 Check them out, I'd recommend their World Of Death series for starters.

 - Chilling Tales For Dark Nights: A great place to listen to audio horror read by a wide variety of voice-over talent.
 On occasion, this channel also releases short films, so it's worth checking out.